aquintero10/API_Masivian/README.md

-# API_Masivian
+# API Masivian
 Repository por masivian test backend developer

 # To deploy

 Considerations
-This API can be run either using docker or as a simple web api.
+API_Masivian can be run either using docker or as a web api.

 The docker version builds and runs the API as a container and also an instance of Redis.
-It asumes a network called "masivian" exists in the local environment, you can create the aforementioned network via the following command:
+It asumes a network called "masivian" exists in the local environment, you can create that network with the following command:

 ```
 docker network create masivian